 From the perspective of an insurance defense attorney, the IME is also used for three reasons.
 First, the insurance defense attorney may be unhappy with what the authorized treating physician has to say.
 In that case, the defense attorney will select an IME physician he or she believes will disagree with the employee’s current restrictions, diagnosis, or the medical necessity of a procedure such as an expensive surgery.
 The overwhelming majority of doctors will not compromise their integrity and reputation to please a defense lawyer; however, the truth is litigation is a high stakes game, and a few bad apples will provide an opinion contrary to that of the authorized treating physician.
 The opinion can then be used for the other two reasons: 1.) to attempt to posture the case for a lump sum settlement by having something to use as fodder at a mediation or 2.) to avoid being assessed the employee’s attorney’s fees if the case is going into litigation.
 In the first scenario, the defense attorney will argue at the mediation or in settlement discussions that the IME doctor’s opinion is better and almost guarantees them a victory if the case were to go to trial.
 In the second scenario, the employer/insurer may be assessed the employee’s attorney’s fees if they have unreasonably denied or controverted the case, so an IME opinion stating their decision to controvert the case or deny surgery may be used to show that they were not unreasonable.
 Interestingly, over 75% of the time, the decision to controvert a case or deny a surgery comes before the Defense IME is even performed!
 (Talk about putting the cart before the horse.)

-For more information on when an injured worker can use his or her an IME, see my corresponding blog post entitled “Independent Medical Examinations: Knowing Your Rights Under the Georgia Workers’ Comp Act” under the Archives section of this Blog.
+For more information on when an injured worker can use his or her an IME, see my corresponding blog post entitled “Independent Medical Examinations: Knowing Your Rights Under the Georgia Workers’ Comp Act” [link no longer available] under the Archives section of this Blog.

 If you have been ordered to undergo an IME by your employer or its insurance company and have any questions or concerns, please feel free to call our office for a free consultation.